 In November 2016, Provisional RGDs were invited to fill out an application to be eligible for one of 12 specially-selected mentors.
 Since then, 21 Provisional RGDs who applied have been paired up with Mentors.
-A new set of Mentors will be announced in February with an application deadline of March 10.
+A new set of Mentors will be announced in March.

 The Structure of the Program

 For a period of 9 months, you will have 6 sessions with your Mentor, 1 hour each.
 Sessions can be held locally or remotely depending on the location of both the Mentor and Mentee.